rampage the roots Montanas ultra challenge

 to expect from this 100M:

 This is a rugged and difficult 100 miler, run mostly on trails that dip and climb through national forests, meadows, and high tundra, with about 22,322 feet of elevation gain and 22,322 feet of loss.
 The views are spectacular.
-The Ghosts of Yellowstone is UTMB qualifier that will earn you 4 POINTS!
+The Ghosts of Yellowstone is UTMB 4 POINT qualifier.

 Qualifying for entry: